greenelab/deep-review/all-sections.md

 they randomly partitioned genes into two separately analyzed halves.
 In other cases, researchers limited the size of their neural network [@BhfjKSY3] or the total number of training instances [@2dU8f4XJ].
-Some have also chosen to use CPU implementations rather than sacrifice network size or performance [@x0M6vals].
+Some have also chosen to use standard central processing unit (CPU) implementations rather than sacrifice network size or performance [@x0M6vals].

 While steady improvements in GPU hardware may alleviate this issue, it is unclear whether advances will occur quickly enough to keep pace with the growing